 Both the traditional individual retirement account (IRA) and the Roth IRA offer key tax advantages.
 A traditional IRA allows you to deduct all or part of your contributions, depending on your level of income, and your balance increases with deferred taxes.
 With a Roth IRA, you invest the money after taxes, but you can withdraw money tax-free if you're at least 59 and a half years old and have owned the account for at least five years.
 Plus, compared to workplace plans, you have access to more investment options.

+Additionally, you can open a Gold IRA to diversify your retirement portfolio and take advantage of the potential benefits of investing in gold.
 Roth IRAs allow people to pay taxes on contributions now and get tax-free withdrawals later on.
 Depending on how you normally pay your taxes, one option will seem more attractive to you than the other.
 In a sense, traditional IRAs work like personalized pensions.
 They restrict and dictate access to funds in exchange for substantial tax breaks.